Fiber Bragg Gratings

 If the strength of the index modulation in a grating is constant over some length, and suddenly drops to zero outside that range, the reflection spectrum exhibits side lobes, in particular if the peak reflectivity is high (see Figure 2).
 These side lobes are sometimes disturbing, e.g. in some applications of fiber Bragg gratings as optical filters.
 They can be largely removed with the technique of apodization: the strength of the index modulation is smoothly ramped up and down along the grating.
 Of course, one then needs an increased overall length of the grating to achieve a certain peak reflectivity.
 For the exact profile of the index modulation in an apodized fiber Bragg grating, there is a trade-off between optimum side-lobe suppression and maximum reflectivity for some restricted grating length and a given maximum strength of index modulation.

 Telecom applications of FBGs often involve wavelength filtering, e.g. for combining or separating multiple wavelength channels in wavelength division multiplexing systems (add–drop multiplexers, OADM).
-Extremely narrow-band filters can be realized e.g. with long FBGs (having a length of tens of centimeters) or with combinations of such gratings.
+Extremely narrow-band filters can be realized e.g. with long FBGs (having a length of up to about a meter, see Ref. ) or with combinations of such gratings.

 FBGs can be used as end mirrors of fiber lasers (→ distributed Bragg reflector lasers, DBR fiber lasers), then typically restricting the emission to a very narrow spectral range.
 Even single-frequency operation can be achieved e.g. by having the whole laser resonator formed by an FBG with a phase shift in the middle (→ distributed feedback lasers).
 Outside a laser resonator, an FBG can serve as a wavelength reference e.g. for stabilization of the laser wavelength.
 This method can also be applied for wavelength-stabilized laser diodes.